Breadwinner or homemaker in divorce. Does it matter?

 Different rules apply to inherited wealth and pre-existing trust funds.
 In those cases, assets are much less likely to be divided equally.

-Homemakers are the same as breadwinners
+Homemakers are the same as breadwinners in UK Divorce

 When assessing each party’s contribution to the marriage, the court has made it clear that homemakers stand on equal footing with breadwinners.
 Stay-at-home parents may not contribute to the family’s bank account, but they do make an equal contribution to the welfare of the family, and as such as considered an equal contribution.

 The result is that a stay-at-home spouse or financially weaker partner could be entitled to receive more of the other partner’s income or assets if this would make their settlement fairer.
-Often, the financially stronger party will be ordered to make ongoing maintenance payments in order to meet the other party’s needs.
+Often, the financially stronger party will be ordered to make ongoing spousal maintenance payments in order to meet the other party’s needs.

 This approach is more generous towards the financially weaker party than many other jurisdictions, which make financial settlements based on financial contributions alone.